nhsconnect/CareConnectAPI/restfulapis_workflow_flag.md

 ## Search Parameters ##

-Search for all flag resources for a patient.
+Search for all flag (alert) resources for a patient.
 Fetches a bundle of all `Flag` resources for the specified patient.

 ```http
 GET /Flag?:searchparameters
 ```

-Provider systems MAY implement any [search parameters for the `Flag` resource](https://www.hl7.org/fhir/DSTU2/flag.html#search){:target="_blank"}
+{% include optional.html content="[Flag](https://www.hl7.org/fhir/DSTU2/flag.html#search)" %}

 Provider systems SHOULD implement the following search parameters: